Email: Computing Part-time Studies

 My goal is to help students find answers or point them in the right direction.
 Every term when registration opens we are very busy, please contact me via emails and allow 3 business days for a reply.

-I came to BCIT with 22 years of technology management experience.
-My 1st career phase focused on operations, revenue generation, sustainability, business expansion, product development, marketing and training, ending as regional supervisor.
-After 11 years I started my 2nd career in computing and IT.
+I came to BCIT with 22 years of business experience.
+In my 1st career phase, I focused on operations, sustainability, expansion, new product development, marketing and customer service.
+A significant amount of this time also included recruiting and training as a regional supervisor with 85 employees.
+After 11 years in technology business management, I moved into the Computing and IT field.

 My initial focus was marketing the use of stand-alone PC systems to business and education when mainframes and minicomputers dominated those sectors.
-Later, I provided integrated PC solutions with hardware and software as turn-key accounting and desktop publishing systems with set-up, training and support services to business.
+I had been an early adopter of the PC for business use, and later provided integrated PC solutions with hardware and software as turn-key accounting and desktop publishing systems with set-up, training and support services to business.

-In 1988, I was promoted to branch manager and had the distinction of delivering the first networked Windows based PC’s with education software into BC schools.
+In 1988, I was promoted to branch manager of the Vancouver Computer Centre, where I had the distinction of delivering the first networked Windows-based PC’s with education software into BC schools.
 My responsibilities included top-line management of an outbound sales team, and delivering classroom training to business clients.

 Moving into a more technical role, I became the systems integrator for BC and later the lead for computer support for western Canada.
-After completing several IT certification courses in 1994, I transitioned to the distribution channel.
+Then, I completed several IT certification courses in 1993, and transitioned to the distribution channel.
 I provided memory, storage to VARs and IT vendor training, initially for SCO UNIX, Novell, and later MCSE.

-After 11 years in the Computer business I transitioned to post-secondary education, starting my 3rd career at BCIT as Operations Coordinator for Computer Systems Technology, CST Part-time Studies.
-My job description included increasing student satisfaction, developing new programs and doubling registrations, achieving that goal by 1999.
+After 11 years in the Computer business, I transitioned to post-secondary education, starting my 3rd career segment at BCIT as Operations Coordinator for Computer Systems Technology, CST Part-time Studies.
+My job description included increasing student satisfaction, doubling registrations, and developing new courses and programs.
+I achieved that goal by 1999.

-As program head, I lead 70 instructors with a PTS Coordinator, and 3 Program Assistants.
+As program head, I lead 70 instructors with a PTS Coordinator and 3 Program Assistants.
 I have created a series of Applied Associate Certificates as sub-sets of the CST Diploma with above sector average student satisfaction ratings.
-In the process I have produced over 100 new industry driven COMP courses which have generated $80 million tuition for BCIT.
+In the process, I have produced over 100 new industry-driven COMP courses for BCIT, which have helped over 50,000 students learn new skills for the workplace.

 Every year we offer over 500 COMP course sections as part of 15 different part-time computing programs.
 I work with BCIT SMEs and local IT industry experts to keep our courses and programs relevant.
 I created a Computing PTS Student Guide to help students understand course and program requirements, and who to contact.
 Each term I conduct several information sessions, and I provide individual course and program plans for students.